cesar-douady/open-lmake/doc/src/lmake_module.md

 The checksum is :

-- none                                         if file does not exist, is a directory or a special file
+- none                                         if file does not exist, is a dir or a special file
 - empty-R                                      if file is empty
 - xxxxxxxxxxxxxxxx-R (where x is a hexa digit) if file is regular and non-empty
 - xxxxxxxxxxxxxxxx-L                           if file is a symbolic link